overview

 Blake consequently moved to Windsor Terrace, Brooklyn, leaving her family and starting anew.
 A few years later, in 1996, she and her friend Christine Marinoni (b.
 1967) left their respective full-time jobs in order to open their Irish pub, Rising Cafe, in Park Slope.
 Although Blake had always dreamed of running an Irish bar, her coming out and newfound political awareness cemented Park Slope, a neighborhood where many lesbians lived, as the most appropriate place for the endeavor.

-Blake and Marinoni focused their efforts on the active promotion of Rising Cafe as a lesbian-owned establishment through various pre-opening ads.
-The pub was established with the local lesbian community in mind and envisioned, according to early advertisement material for the bar, as a “place for people to hear or even make poetry or music, meet friends for coffee or beer, hang out after a softball or soccer game.”
-Rising Cafe rapidly became a successful place for gatherings and an integral hub of neighborhood LGBT life.
-The pub was known for its musical and literary events, as well as for being home to a plethora of groups and organizations such as the Astrea National Lesbian Action Foundation (ASTREA), the Lesbian Avengers, and the Brooklyn Pride Committee.
+Blake and Marinoni actively promoted Rising Cafe as a lesbian-owned establishment that catered to the local lesbian community.
+Early ads also described the pub as a “place for people to hear or even make poetry or music, meet friends for coffee or beer, hang out after a softball or soccer game.”
+Rising Cafe quickly became an integral local hub, predominantly for Park Slope’s lesbian community.
+It was known for its musical and literary events, as well as for being home to a plethora of groups and organizations such as the Astrea National Lesbian Action Foundation (ASTREA), the Lesbian Avengers, and the Brooklyn Pride Committee.
 The May 1999 newsletter Shades, produced by the Brooklyn AIDS Task Force’s Shades of Lavender, noted that the Poets’ Cafe at the Rising that April included readings by Betsy Andrews, Minnie Bruce Pratt, Rachel Levitsky, and Karleen Pendelton-Jimenez, and that “the place was packed with just about every dyke in Park Slope.”
-Rising Cafe’s community role was also seen through its own activist involvement, having organized regular fundraisers and campaigns for both neighboring businesses and residents.

 Entry by Charlotte Boulanger, project consultant (November 2023; last revised November 2024).